 - Legal spouse.

-- Child less than 26 years old and who is the employee's:
+- Child who is under the age of 26 years old and who is the employee's:

 - Natural child,

 - Adopted child,

 - Child through legal guardianship, or

 - Stepchild.

-- No benefits will be provided to the child born to a Dependent child, unless the newborn qualifies as the Employee's Dependent as an adopted child of the Employee or the Employee's child through legal guardianship.
+- No benefits will be provided to the child born to a Dependent child, unless the newborn qualifies as

+the employee's Dependent as an adopted child of the employee or the employee's child through legal

+guardianship.

 - Disabled Dependent Children The age limitation may not apply for a mentally or physically Disabled Dependent Child.
 Contact the Claims Office for instructions and application form.
 The Claims Office must receive the completed form 31 days before the child's 19th birthday.

 Important: If you a) enroll a Dependent who does not meet the eligibility requirements of this plan; or b) fail to notify the plan of your divorce or other loss of Dependent eligibility within 30 days of the event; you are intentionally misrepresenting a material fact and the plan will retroactively terminate coverage for your ineligible Dependent.
-If the plan pays claims based on your misrepresentation, your Dependent may be terminated retroactively and you may be responsible for any claims paid on your Dependent's behalf.
+If the plan pays claims based on your misrepresentation, your Dependent may be terminated retroactively, and you may be responsible for any claims paid on your Dependent's behalf.